dev-guy/geo/README.md

 LiveView:

-- Custom component from a Mishka Chelekom component
+- A custom component built from Mishka Chelekom's `<.combobox>`
   - The `<.search_combobox>` combobox invokes a nontrivial server-side search.
 Search results are presented in two groups that can be expanded/collapsed and sorted separately.
   - Fun fact: This component was 100% vibe coded using Sonnet 4.
   - Not fun fact: This component has very complex client-side state and took well over 90% of the development effort.
 Ash and Elixir were the easy parts.
-- Creating a LiveView component that can be used in multiple LiveViews
+- A reusable LiveView component

 ### Architecture